hyl3rid/blog/data/blog/frenchtoast.md

 **For the french toast:**

-4 thick French bread slices
+4 french bread slices
 1 cup almond milk, unsweetened
-2 tsp maple syrup
-1 tsp ground flaxseeds
+1 ½ tbsp ground flaxseeds
-1 tsp cinnamon powder
+A pinch of cinnamon powder
-A pinch nutmeg
+A pinch of nutmeg
 Coconut oil for frying

 ### Instructions